LorenzoPrinsloo/lottery-app/README.md

 This project implements a simple lottery system as a set of microservices built with Scala, Cats Effect, and Http4s.
 The entire application stack is containerized and can be run locally using Docker Compose.

-The architecture consists of 4 main components:
+The architecture consists of the following components:

 * **`lottery-api`**: A HTTP service that handles user registration and ballot submissions.
 This service is designed to be horizontally scalable.
 * **`lottery-draw`**: A single background worker service responsible for performing the daily lottery draw.
 It runs a cron job and also exposes a secure developer endpoint for manual draws.